woodcraft5/mirror-leech-bot/README.md

 ### Mirror
 - `MIRROR_LOGS`: Group/Channel ID where Mirror-logs are posted.
 (Ex: `-1006833907755`). ( **Note** Don't add "" )

+- `LEECH_LIMIT`: To limit the size of Leech download.
+Don't add unit.
+Default unit is `GB`.
+- `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
+Don't add unit.
+Default unit is `GB`.

 ### Leech
 - `BOT_PM`: To send Leeched files and mirrored links in PM, set it `True` (`False` by Default)
 - `LEECH_LOG`: Group/Channel ID where Leech-logs are posted.
 (Ex: `-100910022330022`). ( **Note** Don't add "" )